Selleo/recruitment-exercises/exercises/poker/README.md

-Ruby: 2.1.3+ (feel free to use any ruby version you want)
+Ruby: 2.4+ (feel free to use any ruby version you want)

+E.g.

 ```
-rvm use 2.1.3@conundrum --create
+rvm use 2.4.0@conundrum --create
 gem install rspec
 gem install require_all
 rspec <insert path to your specs here>